Milwaukee sports travel guide

 The restaurant version is usually deep fried and served with dipping sauces, but to get them in their raw state, check out the Wisconsin Cheese Mart (215 W. Highland Ave.), located a block from Fiserv Forum, or the West Allis Cheese & Sausage Mart stand in the popular Milwaukee Public Market (400 N. Water Street).

 • Bratwurst: In a town known for its German sausages, the bratwurst stands out.
-You’ll be able to get one at both Miller Park and Fiserv Forum, but if you’re downtown you might as well head to Old World Third Street, where popular restaurants such as Milwaukee Brat House and Old German Beer Hall are located.
+You’ll be able to get one at both American Family Field and Fiserv Forum, but if you’re downtown you might as well head to Old World Third Street, where popular restaurants such as Milwaukee Brat House and Old German Beer Hall are located.

 Across the street from those two restaurants is the factory and store of Usinger’s Famous Sausage, which makes the bratwurst sold in many locations around town.

 • Butter burgers: They are exactly what the name suggests: Burgers practically drenched in butter.
 Wisconsin fast-food chain Culver’s, which has locations throughout the Milwaukee area, is a good place to try it.
 But if you’re venturing outside downtown anyway, head north on I-43 to Solly’s Grille (4629 N. Port Washington Road), which consistently ranks highly on “Best Burger in Wisconsin” lists.

 • Fish fry: A Friday night custom in Wisconsin, the fish fry is not much different from the standard fish and chips, only with local fish such as walleye and lake perch typically used.
 It’s best enjoyed in a large dining hall-type setting.
 If you’re looking for a downtown spot on a Friday night, check out Old German Beer Hall or Swingin’ Door Exchange (219 E. Michigan Street).